ngocbh/trimkv/README.md

     <img width="1000" alt="teaser" src="assets/fun.gif"/>
 </div>

-Our brain will explode 🧠💥 and so would your GPU.
+It will explode 🧠💥 and so would our GPU.
 TRIM-KV lets your model forget the parts that don’t matter much, so it doesn’t melt its VRAM.
-Don’t let the brain explode.

 The core idea behind TRIM-KV is to learn the intrinsic importance of each key–value pair at creation time, what we call *token retention*, and then decay this importance exponentially over time, mimicking standard inference with eviction.